yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 * In Policy Studio:
     * Choose the **From an API Gateway instance** option to create a new project from the configuration in an already upgraded API Gateway.
     * Choose the **From existing configuration** option to create a new project from an old configuration.
 The configuration is upgraded to version 7.7 automatically.
 * If you upgraded from version 7.5.1 or later and you have several projects to upgrade (these projects might be independent of one another, or could include shared projects and their dependencies), you can use the `projupgrade` tool.
 This tool upgrades several projects at once.
-For more information, see [Upgrade an API Gateway project](/csh?context=461&product=prod-api-gateway-77) in the [API Gateway DevOps Deployment Guide](/bundle/APIGateway_77_PromotionGuide_allOS_en_HTML5/).
+For more information, see [Upgrade an API Gateway project](/docs/apigtw_devops/deploy_package_tools/#upgrade-an-api-gateway-project).

 ### Upgrade services